zekenie/web-reducer/meta/Feature Board.md

 - [ ] [[JS or React library]]
 - [ ] requests empty state -> "Curl it for me" button
-- [ ] public html page for read key
-- [ ] refactor runtime code to use class
 - [ ] #security should typescript compile happen in thread?
 - [ ] #security is it better to expose an [HMAC function](https://gist.github.com/stigok/57d075c1cf2a609cb758898c0b202428?permalink_comment_id=4052765#gistcomment-4052765) than to give over all of crypto??